jared-ni/LSMTree-DB/EngineeringJournal.md

 - attempt to make it concurrent and thread-safe
 - global flush and compaction mutexes, others are level/sstable/buffer specific.
 - need to work on the multi-clients pool still.

+4/20:
+- reads: search async on each level.
+- writes:
+    - flushing in a background thread
+    -

+    splitting across data: each thread is searching a level splitting across query: client with 100 queries, 10 threads that do 10 queries / thread